 8. Q: Does Arkansas require the registration of a fertilizer adjuvant?

 A. Arkansas does not require the registration of a fertilizer adjuvant if it only claims to improve mixing and makes no soil amending claims.
 If it makes claims to improve the use of pesticides it must be registered with the Pesticide Section.

 9. Q: What if my product makes pesticide claims?

 A. Fertilizers that also makes pesticide claims must be registered with the Pesticide Section before registration as a fertilizer can be completed.

 Samples of feed, fertilizer and limestone are taken by area inspectors and submitted to the Plant Industries Division Chemistry Lab.
 Each is checked against the guarantees provided by the guarantor.

 Monetary penalties are assessed against deficient fertilizer and lime samples.
-The specific amount is determined by the degree of deficiency and the weight, tonnage involved.
-Feed samples are placed under stop sale when deficiencies are found.
+The specific amount is determined by the degree of deficiency and the weight in tons involved.
+Feed samples are placed under stop sale only when deficiencies are found.